May 28, 2026

 Navigating the changing data compliance landscape can be tricky, but we’ve got you covered with these data collection best practices and tips.

 We already know the power of consumer-consented data, so let’s talk about best practices for collecting it.
 With data & privacy regulations changing and web cookies being phased out, it’s increasingly important to connect with customers and ask directly for data in new ways.
+Balancing innovation—such as leveraging AI, machine learning, and big data—with ethical considerations is essential, as these technologies can introduce biases and new challenges that must be managed carefully.

 According to a recent Shopify report, only 33% of customers believe brands use their data responsibly.
 Brands that want to connect with their customers must understand best practices for collecting, storing, and using consumer data.
+Navigating the complex regulatory landscape, including GDPR and industry-specific data protection laws, requires organizations to protect data, collect data ethically, and ensure responsible data usage, especially when handling big data and sensitive consumer information.

 Here are our tips for the best ways to use data to build trust and connect with your customers meaningfully.